givemepower8/Phaser3Practices/docs/COC.md

 For example, without proper funneling, when bowlers and pekkas are the close to eagle artillery and town hall, they will get distracted if other trash building in a moat is not cleared up.
 Then they will get destroyed by the x-bows and inferno or eagle artillery around.

-Funneling is to leave the building which leads to the target by clearing the distracting building.
-Timing is very important.
+In a nutshell, funneling is to clear the outside distracting building of the target like town hall and eagle artillery so the main attacking can move towards the target and destroy it.

+#### Funneling troop

 The path to the target needs to be planned ahead of time.

+Wall wrecker

-Wall wrecker, wall breaker and jump spell can create the path to the targeted building.
+, wall breaker and jump spell can create the path to the targeted building.
 For example, wall breaker creates a path after breaking the first layer of the base.
-Bowlers, air troops can create funnels as they can destroy buildings massively.
+Bowlers, air troops can create funnels as they can destroy condensed buildings massively.

-In a nutshell, funneling depends on the attacking strategy.
+Funneling depends on the attacking strategy and opponent's base.
+Timing is very important.

 Creating the funnel depends on the attacking strategy.
 For example,